Politics of Myanmar: Legislative branch

 Under the 2008 Constitution the legislative power of the Union is shared among the Pyidaungsu Hluttaw, State and Region Hluttaws.
-The Pyidaungsu Hluttaw consists of the People's Assembly (Pyithu Hluttaw) elected on the basis of township as well as population, and the House of Nationalities (Amyotha Hluttaw) with on an equal number of representatives elected from Regions and States.
-The People's Assembly consists of 440 representatives, with 110 being military personnel nominated by the Commander-in-Chief of the Defence Services.
+The Assembly of the Union (Pyidaungsu Hluttaw) consists of the House of Representatives (Pyithu Hluttaw) elected on the basis of township as well as population, and the House of Nationalities (Amyotha Hluttaw) with on an equal number of representatives elected from Regions and States.
+The House of Representatives consists of 440 representatives, with 110 being military personnel nominated by the Commander-in-Chief of the Defence Services.
 The House of Nationalities consists of 224 representatives with 56 being military personnel nominated by the Commander-in-Chief of the Defence Services.

 Judicial system

 Burma's judicial system is limited.
 British-era laws and legal systems remain much intact, but there is no guarantee of a fair public trial.
 The judiciary is not independent of the executive branch.
 Burma does not accept compulsory International Court of Justice jurisdiction.
 The highest court in the land is the Supreme Court.
 The Chief Justice of the Supreme Court is Htun Htun Oo, and the Attorney General is also named Thida Oo.
+The judicial body in Myanmar that is responsible for constitutional interpretation and any other constitutional affairs is the Constitutional Tribunal.

 Wareru dhammathat

 Wareru dhammathat or the Manu dhammathat (မနုဓမ္မသတ်) was the earliest law-book in Burma.
 It consists of laws ascribed to the ancient Indian sage, Manu, and brought to Burma by Hindu colonists.
-The collection was made at Wareru’s command, by monks from the writings of earlier Mon scholars preserved in the monasteries of his kingdom.
+The collection was made at Wareru's command, by monks from the writings of earlier Mon scholars preserved in the monasteries of his kingdom.
 (Wareru seized Martaban in 1281 and obtained the recognition of China as the ruler of Lower Burma and founded a kingdom which lasted until 1539.
 Martaban was its first capital, and remained so until 1369.
 It stretched southwards as far as Tenasserim.)